rshelnutt/js-training/src/docs/isp.md

 The Interface Segregation Principle is the fourth principle in the SOLID design principles.
 The rough translation for functional programming is:

-> Components shouldn’t depend on props that they don’t use.
+> Components shouldn't depend on props that they don't use.

 In other words, it's better to have multiple, specific interfaces rather than one general-purpose interface.
 This principle helps prevent components from being burdened with dependencies they don't need.